weilingx46/workshop-ws-4-12-css-uikit-semanticui/README.md

 Grid Gutters are useful for controlling spaces between grid columns.
 From the layout you just have, apply a large gutter and a small gutter.
-Adjust the gutter size using `.uk-grid-large`, `.uk-grid-medium`, or `.uk-grid-small`.
-If you want to manually adjust spaces, use the `.uk-push/pull-*` class.
+Adjust the gutter size using `"uk-grid-large"`, `"uk-grid-medium"`, or `"uk-grid-small"`.
+If you want to manually adjust spaces, use the `"uk-push/pull-*"` class.
 If you need spacing between each container, apply the `.data-uk-grid-margin` class.
-If you'd like to match the columns of each grid, apply the `data-uk-grid-match="{row: false}` class.
+If you'd like to match the columns of each grid, apply the `"data-uk-grid-match="{row: false}""` class.

 Your turn!
 Divide the parent container into a size of your choice and then one of its children into a size of your choice again (feel free to keep going!)
 We have some sample images in our *img* folder, so feel free to use those.
-If you'd like to insert a paragraph and center it, apply the `.uk-text-center` class.
+If you'd like to insert a paragraph and center it, apply the `"uk-text-center"` class.

 Your HTML elements should look something like this: